org-contoso/GHAS-Training/2.CodeQL-Autofix/README.md

 - Confirm Merge Request and Let Copilot Apply the fix on the default (main) branch

-## Apply Autofix on Security Alerts
+## Activity 2 - Apply Autofix on Security Alerts

-First we need to introduce the vulnerability again for fixing this.
-We will also test the **Dismis Alert** functionality.
+First we need to introduce the vulnerability again.

    - Go to Server > routes.py
    - Edit line 16 by highlighting the SQL statement and replace it with this text: `"SELECT * FROM books WHERE name LIKE '%" + name + "%'"`.